v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎If you do not perform these remaining steps, leave the Power BI service open in your browser and proceed to the next task.

 18. Now that you have created your dashboard, you can view it on a mobile device if you wish.
-In the menu bar at the top of the dashboard, select **Web view**.
-In the menu that appears, select **Phone view**.
+In the menu bar at the top of the dashboard, select **Edit**.
+In the menu that appears, select **Mobile view**.

-19. In the **Phone Version** dialog box that appears, select **Continue**.
+19. If a **Phone Version** dialog box appears, select **Continue**.

 20. An **Edit phone view** screen will appear that shows how the dashboard will appear on your mobile device.
 If you hover your mouse over each visualization, a border will appear.
 You can select a border and drag it to change the size of the visualizations.